XOSDX/CREDIT-CARD-FRAUD-DETECTION-WITH-LIME-MODEL-EXPLAINABILITY/README.md

 - Scikit-learn
 - LIME (for interpretability)

-Install the dependencies with:  pip install -r requirements.txt
+Install the dependencies with ->  pip install -r requirements.txt

 ## Installation